 UPDATE - 2025 Projects Completed

-The 1829 parlor has been painted using original colors identified in the Preservation Plan.
-The missing ceiling in the dining room is replaced and much of the peeling paint scraped off the walls.
+The 1829 parlor has been painted using original colors identified in the Preservation Plan and furnished in period furniture and accessories.
+The missing ceiling in the dining room was replaced and the plaster repaired.
 An enclosure has been built where the original servants staircase was located in the kitchen, restoring the 1850s look of the area.
+Plaster was also repaired in the kitchen and hall.
 Electrical wiring was upgraded on the first floor providing electrical service to all rooms.
-A Grant application was submitted to PHMC to repair the plaster walls and ceiling in the 1841 parlor.
-We should hear back on the final decision in June.
-For details on restoration work completed click here.
+For details on restoration work click 2025 Projects Completed.